Yoiro/LowVoltageTool-final/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to app's documentation!
+Welcome to LowVoltageTool's documentation!
 ===============================

 .. toctree::
    :maxdepth: 4
    :caption: Contents:

-   app
+   app.models

 Indices and tables